 Boeing limps into 2021 with more 737 MAX cancellations, delayed 787 deliveries

-Boeing Co delivered about 60per cent fewer aircraft to customers in 2020, the lowest in 43 years, company data showed on Tuesday.

-SEATTLE: Boeing Co delivered about 60per cent fewer aircraft to customers in 2020 than 2019 and less than one-third the deliveries of rival Airbus, the lowest in 43 years, company data showed on Tuesday.
+SEATTLE: Boeing delivered about 60 per cent fewer aircraft to customers in 2020 than 2019 and less than one-third the deliveries of rival Airbus, the lowest in 43 years, company data showed on Tuesday (Jan 12).

 Tuesday's snapshot of orders and deliveries caps a year in which a resurgent coronavirus pandemic and the tail-end of a 20-month 737 MAX grounding after fatal crashes prevented embattled airlines from adding new jets into their sidelined fleets.